exasol/sqlalchemy-exasol/doc/user_guide/configuration/connection_parameters.rst

 Dialect-Specific Parameters
 ---------------------------
 The table below lists additional parameters that are specific to the SQLAlchemy-Exasol dialect and gives the values as needed for the :ref:`instance_url`.
-One or more specified parameters may be passed to the connection URL as described in :ref:`specifying_url`.

 .. list-table::
    :header-rows: 1